-Vårens Cistern (1931) presented Enckell's 'matchstick poems' equivalent of the Japanese haiku, in which he apprehended specifically the Finnish pastoral scene.
+Vårens Cistern (1931) presented "matchstick poems" equivalent of the Japanese haiku.
+Eckell's focus was on the Finnish pastoral scene.
 In Tonbrädet (1935) the tone is resigned: "On earth happiness is prohibited" – the theme of human fate became central in later works.

 Because of medical disqualification, Enckell never served in the army.
-His fascination with Greek and Roman myths in the middle of WWII was seen in his verse collection Lutad över brunnen (1942), in which he occasionally uses classical meters.
-This work expressed alarm about the fate of man and humanistic ideals, which he further examined in his Greek-inspired plays Orpheus och Eurydike (1938), and Agamemnon (1949).
+His fascination with Greek and Roman myths in the middle of WWII can be seen in the verse collection Lutad över brunnen (1942).
+Occasionally change to the classical meters.
+This work expressed alarm about the fate of man and humanistic ideals.
+Enckell further examined these themes in his Greek-inspired plays Orpheus och Eurydike (1938), and Agamemnon (1949).